 Some suppose that Sydenham’s chorea, also known as St. Vitus dance, was the cause.
 Symptoms of this disease—caused by a strep bacteria—usually take a considerable amount of time to demonstrate, six months or more.
 But sometimes the rapid jerking of the face, hands, and feet associated with the disease can be the first symptom.

 Historian John Waller, author of A Time to Dance, A Time to Die: The Extraordinary Story of the Dancing Plague of 1518, has an even stranger hypothesis.
 He believes that the dancing plague was caused by a “mass psychogenic illness” brought on by severe stress due to famine, illnesses, and the belief that, when angered, a Sicilian martyr by the name of Saint Vitus would cause these dancing plagues.

 - The Sleeping Sickness of King Henry the VI of England (1453-1471)

 The Problem: In 1453, while in his young thirties, King Henry VI of England slipped into a catatonic state after a supposed sudden fright.
-His first trance lasted over a year and a half, but he slipped in and out of this odd mental state for the rest of his life.
-During his first lapse, Henry was asleep and could not be roused by even torture, feeling no pain.
-When he came out of the catatonic state, he was said to be very agreeable, devout, and childlike.
+His first trance lasted over a year and a half—though he slipped in and out of this odd mental state for the rest of his life.
+During his first lapse, Henry remained asleep.
+Not even torturous treatments elicited a response.
+When he finally came out of the catatonic state, he was said to be very agreeable, devout, and childlike.
 He often did not recognize people whom he had known for years.
 His inability to rule caused him to lose his throne to the Yorks during the famous War of the Roses.
 He died in the Tower of England.
 It is suspected he was murdered so that no one would continue to fight for his cause.